Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots

 The paper is organized as follows.
 In Section \ref{sec:Preliminaries}, we set up notation and terminology.
-Then we review some of the standard facts and histories on the symmetry groups.
+Then we review some of the standard facts about symmetry groups and the history of studying them.
 In Section \ref{sec:Symmetry groups of spatial graphs}, we discuss the case where $M$ is the 3-sphere $S^3$ and $N = \Gamma$ is a spatial graph in $S^3$.
 Our first main result, Theorem \ref{thm: symmetry group of a graph is finitely presented}, states that the symmetry group $\MCG (S^3 , \Gamma) $ is finitely presented for an arbitrary spatial graph $\Gamma$ in $S^3$.
 This is a generalization of a known result for knots to spatial graphs.
-From Section \ref{sec:The symmetry groups of reducible handlebody-knots of genus two}, we consider the symmetry groups of handlebody-knots.
-Note that we have $\MCG (S^3, K) \cong \MCG (S^3 , N(K))$ for a knot $K \subset S^3$ by the uniqueness of a regular neighborhood.
+From Section \ref{sec:The symmetry groups of reducible handlebody-knots of genus two} on, we consider the symmetry groups of handlebody-knots.
+We note that we have $\MCG (S^3, K) \cong \MCG (S^3 , N(K))$ for a knot $K \subset S^3$ by the uniqueness of its regular neighborhood $N(K)$.
 This implies that the theory of the symmetry groups of handlebody-knots is another generalization of that of knots.
 In Section \ref{sec:The symmetry groups of reducible handlebody-knots of genus two}, we consider the group $\MCG(S^3, V)$, where $V$ is a reducible handlebody-knot of genus two.
 We define the complex $\mathcal{P}(V)$ of primitive disks, which is a subcomplex of the disk complex of a handlebody $V$.
-The construction is similar in spirit to the primitive disk complex for the genus two handlebody standardly embedded in $S^3$, see \cite{Cho08}.
+The construction is similar in spirit to the primitive disk complex for the genus two handlebody standardly embedded in $S^3$ defined by Cho \cite{Cho08}.